-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company's approach to managing liquidity risk is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
+Liquidity risk is the risk that the Cell will not be able to meet its financial obligations as they fall due.
+The Cell's approach to managing liquidity risk is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Cell's reputation.

 Ultimate responsibility for liquidity risk management rests with the holding company which also monitors the Company's short, medium and long-term funding and liquidity management requirements.
-The Company manages its liquidity risk by maintaining adequate bank balances through timely recovery of receivables.

-The Company's financial liabilities have contractual maturities within one year which are summarised below:
+The Cell's financial liabilities have contractual maturities within one year which are summarised below: